 Rottnest is actually pretty nice, and fits in well with a lot of Perth's attractions (being more about relaxing and having fun than anything else).
 There is an awesome sunset from there, and the island really is beautiful - a good way to see it is just to cycle around it.

 One of the bad things about WA is that everything is so spaced out, so if you actually do want to get out of Perth on a 5 day schedule you are kind of out of luck, although if you can find the time I recommend heading south to Margaret River (3ish hours drive south) - a very relaxing place full of good wineries :). almost 12 years ago

 I agree with Jai, Rottnest is well worth the day trip.
 Get out there and hire a bike and some snorkelling gear and ride around the island.
 Take a towel though, some of the people I was with didn't manage that step and were a bit cold as they dripped dry.

 It's not so much a tourist site, but a fun activity that as far as I know is only available in WA - Supagolf.
 It's half way between golf and mini-golf, 4 rubber headed clubs and a big ball, shortish 120m holes.
 Great fun.
 I recommend booking though, it wasn't that easy to get in.
 There's one course in the Swan Valley and another in Margaret River, so it can easily be combined with a day at the wineries. almost 12 years ago

 5 days is not enough for WA.
 As everything is so spread out you are kinda stuck in Perth.
 If anyhow possible give yourself more time over there.

 I agree with Rottnest Island and Fremantle as must dos.
 If possible stay in Rottnest over night.
 There's plenty to do.
 But also give Perth a chance.
 It's nice walking up to King's park from where on you have a nice view of the city.
-Take a stroll around the sights and relax at the beach. about 10 years ago
+Take a stroll around the sights and relax at the beach. almost 12 years ago

 Advice was well worth it.